AI Car Damage Detection: How it works

 This is the harmonic mean of precision and recall and can be computed using:

-The results from this formula helps us evaluate and compare models and finally pick the ones that perform the best.
+The results from this formula help us evaluate and compare models and finally pick the ones that perform the best.

 Conclusion

-As time passes and technology advances, it is necessary for us to move to smarter ways of vehicle inspections, which include AI and automation, which come with their own benefits.
+As time passes and technology advances, we must move to smarter vehicle inspection methods, including AI and automation, which have their own benefits.

 (Also read: Humans vs. AI inspections: A comparison across 7 parameters)

-While there are many models we can use for AI vehicle inspections, it is necessary to know that each model has its own set of drawbacks and picking the right ones based on different situations is crucial to ensure the right results.
+While there are many models we can use for AI Car Damage Detection, it is necessary to know that each model has its own set of drawbacks and picking the right ones based on different situations is crucial to ensure the right results.

 Want to explore how you can automate vehicle inspections and improve efficiency at your company?
 Book a demo with Inspektlabs to learn more.